A huge thank you to Random House Publishing- Ballantine and NetGalley for providing me with an eARC in exchange for my honest review.

 The tension between the band and the romantic partners was palpable.
 The humor was so FREAKING well timed (I highlighted so many good one-liners from Warren and Pete…).
 I adored the sweet romances, the successes in Billy’s rehab, and the inspiration behind all the songs.
 I wanted to be best friends with Karen and Camila.
 I wanted to check Billy’s ego.
 I wanted to live in Topanga Canyon in a decrepit old house and party with the band.
 I WANT IT ALL TO BE REAL.

 Upon the conclusion of reading this book, I learned that there will be a show series made of the novel, and you bet your bottom I will be watching when it finally comes out- though until then, I’ll get my fix with Almost Famous, which really matches the vibes of this novel.
-I will also be buying myself a copy to put with my music-book collection, right next to my fave Rolling Stones Interview compilation book.
+I will also be buying myself a copy to put with my music-book collection, right next to my fave Rolling Stones Interviews compilation book.
 I’m going full on fan, and hope that you will all take my recommendation and get yourselves a copy too.
-IT’S PERFECTION
+IT’S PERFECTION.

 Expected Publication Date: March 5, 2019